HedgeMage/hedgemage.github.io/talks/cot2017/index.md

 This talk describes the state of emergency in open source infrastructure software and uses the rescue of the Network Time Protocol reference implementation as a case study in how failing infrastructure software can be saved.

-Slides will be available during and after the talk at [http://slides.com/hedgemage/cot2017](http://slides.com/hedgemage/cot2017).
+Slides will be available during and after the talk at [http://slides.com/hedgemage/cot2017](http://slides.com/hedgemage/cot2017)[^1].

-*This deck is publicly forkable and licensed [CC-by-sa](https://creativecommons.org/licenses/by-sa/4.0/).
-Create a free Slides.com account and then view the presentation, click the fork icon to make your own copy.*
+[^1]: This deck is publicly forkable and licensed [CC-by-sa](https://creativecommons.org/licenses/by-sa/4.0/).
+Create a free Slides.com account and then view the presentation, click the fork icon to make your own copy.

 ## Links from the talk